SamuelOlujuwon/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 Create scatter plots and bar charts, using Python to analyze data in a Pandas dataframe.

-Write Python code to conduct Exploratory Aata Analysis by manipulating data in a Pandas dataframe.
+Write Python code to conduct Exploratory Data Analysis by manipulating data in a Pandas dataframe.

 Write and execute SQL queries to select and sort data.